muratkeremozcan/cctdd/ch12-Heroes-part1-lifting-state/Heroes-part1.md

 ## Takeaways

 * Look at the component tests for child components, see how they are used, and work off of that documentation when writing the tests for the parent component.
 We do not need to repeat any tests at the parent, but we can use the help to give an idea about how the child should be mounted.

-* While designing the component, you can delay the decisions about network state and use hard coded data.

-* To delay the decisions about event handlers, you can use functions that console.log.
+* As we repeatedly saw in the previous chapters, while designing the component, you can delay the decisions about network state and use hard coded data.
+For event handlers we can use functions that console.log.
 These will help when components that share state get used in other components.
 Note that per the [React docs](https://reactjs.org/docs/handling-events.html) when using JSX you pass a function as the event handler, rather than a string
 * From Kent C. Dodds:
   * If components are sharing state, lift the state up to their closest common ancestor.
   * If the common ancestor is too deep and lifting state results in prop-drilling, use React's context api.
   * Beyond that, use state management libraries.
+* When testing child components in isolation (ex: `ListHeader`), we can mock the click events with `cy.stub`.
+When the child component is being consumed by a parent, React obviously cannot mock anything.
+Therefore The parent / the consumer of the child has to implement the handler function and test it.
+Again, `console.log` is acceptable until more about the component is known.